christsven/H.E.A.T/ruleset/H.E.A.T.md

 ![bangalore image](./ressources/bangalore.excalidraw.png)

-_Bangalores, prominently used in "Saving Private Ryan as a clearing device._
+_Bangalores, prominently used in "Saving Private Ryan" as a clearing device and the pinnacle of art in this ruleset._

 ##### Introduction